xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 Check that the sshd_operns service is now listening on port 57722 in the global-vrf network namespace:

 netns_identify utility is to check which network namespace a process is in. `$$` gets the pid of the current shell.
 In the output below, tpnns is a symbolic link of  global-vrf.
 So they both mean the same thing - XR default VRF mapped to a network namespace in linux.
 All XR interfaces in the default(global) vrf will appear in the linux shell in this network namespace.
+Issuing an `ifconfig` will show up these interfaces.
 {: .notice--info}